canonicalname/uk_bus_stop_display/README.md

 ## Alternative: Systemd Timers

 If you prefer systemd timers over cron, you can create `.timer` files.
-Let me know if you'd like instructions for that approach.

 ## Logging